Robert42/cairo_xcb_alpha_test/README.md

 Now that we have a heterogeneus background, why not add some transparency?

-Let's start simple with a transparent rectangle
+Let's make our rectangle transparent
 ```c
 // rectangle
 cairo_set_source_rgba(cairo, 1, 0.5, 0, 0.5);